MeijerN/frontend-kantineapp/README.md

     - For Windows users: Open `package.json` and replace `XXX` for `set HTTPS=true&&set SSL_CRT_FILE=cert.pem&&set SSL_KEY_FILE=key.pem&&react-scripts start`.<br><br>

 3. Locate the Firebase credentials.
-These can be found in `firebase_credentials.txt` which is included in the `.zip` file provided by the developer.<br><br>
+These can be found in `credentials_&_accounts.txt` which is included in the `.zip` file provided by the developer.<br><br>

 4. Create a `.env` file in the root directory with the following text: